 What matters is finding a realistic and pragmatic solution that works for each business.

 A big thank you to Maria at Engage in people for letting us interview her for this blog post.
 We found her insights into setting up in business of real interest and we hope you have too.
-Next week we will be talking to Tracey Hudson of human resources franchise, HR Dept, about the benefits of choosing the franchisee route to HR consultancy.
+We also talked to Tracey Hudson of human resources franchise, HR Dept, about the benefits of choosing the franchisee route to HR consultancy.